Ang3/php-odoo-api-client/README.md

 ### ExecuteKw

-The client has a shortcut for the Odoo method `executeKw` of Odoo service `object`.
+The client has a shortcut for the Odoo method `execute_kw` of Odoo service `object`.
 By calling the method `executeKw`, the client tries to authenticate then makes the request and returns result.

 ```php